microsoft/Policy-Weaver/README.md

   - Allow everyone except a specific role to see the real value.
 I.e. the function looks like `CASE WHEN CURRENT_ROLE() IN ('HR_ROLE') THEN '<arbitrary_value>' ELSE ssn END`

 If for a specific role all columns of a table are denied, the whole table is denied to this role and will not show up in the Fabric for this role.

+## :raising_hand: Feedback

+If you run into any issues, wish for new features or let us know that you like the accelerator, let us know via our feedback form [https://aka.ms/pwfeedback](https://aka.ms/pwfeedback)

 ## :raising_hand: Contributing